 You must have undertaken a work placement for five days in an Early Years setting.

-Please note, if you wish to progress to a teaching degree, you will need to have achieved a GCSE grade 4 in Maths, English Language and Science.
+Please note, if you wish to progress to a teaching degree, you will also need to have achieved a GCSE grade of 4 or above in Maths English Language and Science.
+We recommend investigating the entry requirements for your desired universities.

 What can I do with this qualification?

-The T Level in Education and Childcare can open doors to a wide range of rewarding career opportunities.
+The T Level in Education and Early Years can open doors to a wide range of rewarding career opportunities.
 It can also enable you to gain a university place to study subjects such as primary teaching and social work.

 In addition, you can use your qualification to gain special recognition such as Forest School and/or Beach School practitioner status.
 Alternatively, you could choose to apply for further training with prestigious organisations such as Norland College.